asdfjkl/yahb/README.md

 ## Requirements

 YAHB is currently 64 bit only, i.e. you need Windows 7 64bit, Windows 8.1 64bit or Windows 10 64bit.

+The target drive MUST be NTFS-formatted.
+Otherwise hardlinks cannot be created.

 YAHB requires [Microsoft NET Framework 4.5](https://dotnet.microsoft.com/download/dotnet-framework) or higher.
 The following versions of Windows ship with suitable version of NET Framwework by default, i.e. you don't need to install anything if you run:
 - Windows 8.1